1 Bg 5-1972: Karma-yoga-Action in Krsna Consciousness

 > entails service to the Supersoul.
 One process is to find

-> the root of the tree, and next to water the root.
+> the root of the tree, and the other is to water the root.

 > the material world, Visnu, and then, in perfect knowledge,